David Olusoga OBE - From Bristol to Manchester: history and memory in our cities

 We will address the role of policymaking in public art and how to create an inclusive approach to this hotly debated topic.

 This event will be held in person and livestreamed.
-Further information about accessing the event via livestream will be issued shortly.
+If you would like to attend online, please visit the live-stream event booking page.

 Centre on the Dynamics of Ethnicity